 In specific situations of potential or actual classroom disruption, faculty members should:

 consider a general word of caution to the class, rather than publicly warning a particular student, if inappropriate behavior is occurring for the first time;

 speak to the student after class if a student’s behavior is irritating but not disruptive;

 direct a student to leave the classroom for the remainder of the class period if the student persists in disrupting a class.
-Discuss the matter with the student, the department chair/school director, and the Assistant Dean of Students for Student Justice within 24 hours;
+Discuss the matter with the student, the department chair or school director, and the assistant dean of Students for Student Justice within 24 hours;

 refrain from using force or threats of force, except in immediate self-defense; and